top of page

 Mr Yadav is a cataract surgery specialist and has performed thousands of successful operations for his patients.
 He is highly regarded in this field and has been responsible for teaching many other eye surgeons to help improve their cataract surgery techniques.
 He usually performs cataract surgery in a minimally invasive way using anaesthetic drops only (as opposed to anaesthetic injections to the eye socket or around the eye that most other eye surgeons use).

-Using his expertly refined technique, surgery usually takes just 5 to 10 minutes and minimal ultrasound energy is used.
+Using his expertly refined technique, surgery usually takes under 5 minutes and minimal ultrasound energy is used.
 Less energy and operating time is better for the health of the eye and improves final outcomes for patients.
+An example of a typical cataract surgery performed by Mr Yadav is shown in the video below.

 cataract in eye_edited.jpg